-In 2005, Pedro Jimenez answered a random phone call for help.
-The Lions Club from Spain contacted him and asked him to be a support system for a Spanish family with a young, four-year old girl coming to the U.S. for treatment at Riley Children’s Hospital.
+In 2005, Pedro J. Jimenez answered a random phone call for help.
+The Lions Club from Spain contacted him and asked him to be a support system for a Spanish family with a 4-year-old girl coming to the U.S. for treatment at Riley Children’s Hospital.

 “I acted as their host and connection to the Spanish community [in Indianapolis],” said Jimenez.
-“I spent 14 or 15 hours a day with them - going to the doctors, translating the doctors or nurses, taking middle-of-the-night calls.”
+“I spent 14 or 15 hours a day with them going to doctors, translating the doctors or nurses and taking middle-of-the-night calls.”

-Recently retired from Eli Lilly and Company as their research advisor for 26 years, Jimenez was honored to help the family.
-And thanks in part to Jimenez’s help, the young woman is now a healthy 16-year old.
+Recently retired from Eli Lilly and Company as its Research Advisor for 26 years, Jimenez was honored to help the family.
+And thanks in part to Jimenez’s help, the young woman is now a healthy 16-year-old.
 He never misses a chance to visit the family when they return to the U.S. for her well visits.

 “I am a firm believer that you can change lives through education,” said Jimenez.
 “La Plaza works with families who need medical help, legal help and food.
 I hope to teach them skills to be successful.”